 Cathedral of St. Helena: in Search of Vestments

-Visiting a grand Cathedral is a bit like being on a treasure hunt,but the crew at Ecclesiastical Sewing love treasure hunts.
+Cathedral of St. Helena: in Search of Vestments: Visiting a grand Cathedral is a bit like being on a treasure hunt, but the crew at Ecclesiastical Sewing loves treasure hunts.
 The designers and architects used endless ways of conveying the stories of faith and salvation through a seemingly endless variety of media.
 The Cathedral of St. Helena in Helena Montana is a stunning example of the masterful use of church design.

 Solo Dei Gloria

 Be sure to visit our online store front Ecclesiastical Sewing where you may shop for Liturgical Fabrics, altar linen fabrics, church vestment-making patterns, liturgical machine embroidery designs, church vestment trims and notions and so much more.
 You may also find us on Ecclesiastical Sewing on Facebook, Twitter, and Pinterest.
 Sign up for our mailing list at the bottom of the page on our online store front and receive a free copy of our Small Linens Booklet as our way of saying thank you for following along.